 Additionally, you can examine your behavior when you process discomfort internally or “suffer in silence.”
 I was properly dressed, had a smile on my face, and was carrying books.
 If she viewed me as a threat, then I’ve done all I could to mitigate that fear.
 Thus, her reaction is her problem to resolve, not mine.

-Only by internally processing what happened can I hope to achieve a more objective stance on the situation and my behavior.
+By internally processing what happened, I hope to achieve a more objective stance on the situation and my behavior.

 3) You are defined by things other than your reactions

 “How can one be well…when one suffers morally?” – Leo Tolstoy

 I could have shared my story around campus and received the typical sympathy, pat on the backs, yadda yadda yadda.
 But I would have accomplished nothing.
 Firstly, I would have avoided the responsibility of processing what happened.
 Thus, weakening my mental and emotional abilities.
 Secondly, I would have become addicted to such attention.
 Therefore, I would be encouraged to find more racist instances even if I have to provoke them to strengthen my case.

 If you are constantly reacting instead of internally processing situations, you will gain a reputation.
 Your reputation thrives on the weaknesses of your emotions and how overly sensitive you are.
 With such a reputation, you will not find allies amongst strong individuals.
 Your only allies will be weak individuals who are well known for backstabbing, capriciousness, and their love of vice.

 Process Your Pain And Emotions Internally To Strengthen Who You Are